-Mobile apps provide a mobile-first environment for rallying members.
+Mobile apps provide a mobile-first environment for rallying members (Click here to learn about our “Campaigns” feature for Associations!).
 Grassroots advocacy can be streamlined in a mobile setting when combining targeted push notifications with association campaigns.
 Unifor runs advocacy campaigns, such as “Support Local 597!
 Send a letter to Dwight Ball” or “Universal Pharmacare” and plans to use the app to gain public momentum.
 A series of targeted push notifications, based on union sectors, member status, and geographic location, can be sent to members across the country in seconds.
 Union members have immediate access to campaign links and can send an advocacy email in minutes.

 6) Backend content management system

 Mobile apps must make the life of association staff easier, not harder.
 Many mobile apps developed today are equipped with a backend content management system to allow staff to easily add and edit content.
 14 Oranges’ Info Grove platform is easy to learn and offers drag and drop mechanisms along with simple data import capabilities.